marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ==================  ==================================================================
 Function            Description
 ==================  ==================================================================
-extract_areas       Extract the areas of the grains from a text file calc_diameters      Calculate the diameter via the equivalent circular diameter find_grain_size     Estimate different apparent grain size measures and visualize populations derive3D            Estimate the actual grain size distribution via steorology methods quartz_piezometer   Estimate the differential stress for quartz using piezometers olivine_piezometer  (not yet implemented, available soon)
+extract_areas       Extract the areas of the grains from a text file (txt, csv or xlsx) calc_diameters      Calculate the diameter via the equivalent circular diameter find_grain_size     Estimate the apparent grain size and visualize their distribution derive3D            Estimate the actual grain size distribution via steorology methods quartz_piezometer   Estimate diff. stress from grain size in quartz using piezometers olivine_piezometer  Estimate diff. stress from grain size in olivine using piezometers other_pizometers    Estimate diff. stress from grain size in other phases
 ==================  ==================================================================

 You can get information on the different methods by: